efjimm/Cellulator/README.md

   under the cursor.
 - `dd`, `x` Delete the cell under the cursor
 - `Esc` Dismiss status message
-- `0` Move cursor to the first populated cell on the current row
 - `$` Move cursor to the last populated cell on the current row
+- `gc` Move cursor to the count column
+- `gr` Move cursor to the count row
 - `gg` Move cursor to the first cell in the current column
 - `G` Move cursor to the last cell in the current column
 - `w` Move cursor to the next populated cell